-Brean Leisure Park is a relatively small amusement park located about twenty miles away from Wells Cathedral, where I was spending the week with St Bartholomew's Choir.
+Brean Theme Park is a relatively small amusement park located about twenty miles away from Wells Cathedral, where I was spending the week with St Bartholomew's Choir.
 Choir trips usually entail a rehearsal in the morning and a service in the evening, with around six hours of free time in the middle of each day.
 The adults on the trip organise a series of activities to keep the twenty or so boys occupied for this time.
 The musical portion of this trip concluded with a lunch time concert on Saturday, allowing the entire afternoon and evening for some suitable leisure activity.
-During the planning stages of the trip, I suggested a trip to Brean Leisure Park might be a good way of using this time, and this proposal was accepted.
+During the planning stages of the trip, I suggested a trip to Brean Theme Park might be a good way of using this time, and this proposal was accepted.

 The park proved surprisingly difficult to locate from Wells, even though the distance was no more than twenty five miles.
 We were using computer directions rather than a map, which didn't help much, but nevertheless there was a surprising lack of any signage from the park even when we were within five miles of it.
 There was one occasion where several cars performed U-turns only to discover that they had in fact been going in the correct direction all along.
 Eventually we arrived, and began our visit with a one hour stay in the adjoining water complex.